Fanzine: United States

-Some punk fanzines from the 80s, like No Class fanzine, and Ugly American are experiencing a second life by placing all past content online for free and adding new content.
-For the past 6 years, Suburban Rebels in Northern California has been leading the Punk zine way.
+Some punk fanzines from the 1980s, like No Class and Ugly American experienced a second life by placing all past content online for free and adding new content.
+Although fewer in number in the 21st century, punk fanzines still exist in the United States, such as Suburban Rebels and Razorcake, both from California.

-Many of the punk zines were printed in small quantities and promoted the local scene.
+Most punk fanzines were printed in small quantities and promoted their respective local scenes.
 They were often cheaply photocopied and many never survived beyond a few issues.
-Their greatest contribution was in promoting punk music, clothing and lifestyle in their local communities.
+Their greatest contribution was in promoting punk music, clothing, and lifestyle in their local communities.
 Punk bands and independent labels often sent records to the zines for review and many of the people who started the zines became critical connections for punk bands on tour.